Taiwan's HTC says won't consider merger with Asustek

-TAIPEI Taiwan's HTC Corp will not consider a merger with larger rival Asustek Computer Inc, HTC said on Monday, responding to comments made by Asustek's head during its annual general meeting.
+TAIPEI, June 15 Taiwan's HTC Corp will not consider a merger with larger rival Asustek Computer Inc , HTC said on Monday, responding to comments made by Asustek's head during its annual general meeting.

 Asus chairman Johnny Shih said last week the company would not rule out the possibility of acquiring the struggling smartphone maker.
 Its chief financial officer later told Reuters Shih had "chatted about the topic internally."